 2. Provide towers

 Cat trees aren’t only for show.
 Cats love to jump and climb up high, especially if it puts them in a position to look down on you or to watch birds and other wildlife out the windows.
-Just be aware of your aging cat’s abilities/limitation and make your choice of tower one that she can actually surmount.
+Just be aware of your aging cat’s abilities/limitations and make your choice of tower one that she can actually surmount.

 3. Make treats count